5ynthaire/5YN-LLMAbstractReasoningLayer-Idea/README.md

 ## Proof of Concept: Try It Yourself

 The [Abstract Reasoning Prompt (ARP)](https://github.com/5ynthaire/5YN-AbstractReasoning-LLM-Enhancement) validates the Canvas-Lattice Engine by simulating the Lattice layer on LLMs (e.g., Grok 3, ChatGPT, Llama).
 Copy the code below and paste it into an LLM to generate insights from a paradox.
 View example trial runs on [ARP's demo page](https://5ynthaire.github.io/5YN-AbstractReasoning-LLM-Enhancement/).
 ARP demonstrates the Engine’s potential for AI companies.
-DM @5ynthaire to share results.
+Tag [@5ynthaire] on X to share results.

 ```
 # Test Abstract Reasoning Prompt (ARP)